 - First, imagine one of your kids get sick.
 You had one whole week for a 4-hour task, and you’ve been waiting until the very last minute to work on it.
 You were confident you could complete it in the last 4 hours, but you hadn’t counted with external factors.
 So how can you explain that?
 You can’t.
 At least not more than the first time it happens.
 You can’t risk your new home office work just because you didn’t feel like getting a task you knew you had to complete anyway, right?

 - Second, once it’s done, it’s done!
 What do I mean by that?
 If you take bigger tasks off your desk immediately, you’ll be able to manage your time easily.
 Take one day a week to get a bigger / due-date task done, and the rest of the week to complete all other smaller / fun tasks.

 - In general, try to get things done with some time in advance so you have more time buffer, just in case there’s any unforeseen event (like a kid gets sick) – or a prescheduled event (like a ballet show).

 - Similarly to freelancers, you don’t need to check and answer your emails immediately.
-In fact, the best thing you can do is closing your email program and checking it at midday and later on in the afternoon.
+In fact, the best thing you can do is close your email program and check it at midday and later on in the afternoon.
 If your boss asks you for any delayed answer, you can explain how focused you were working on that milestone project he asked you to do.

 >>> Check this post if you aren’t sure what the differences are between freelancers and remote workers